Croatia, Croatia: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Be careful to find the necessary kind.
-A lot of adapters for sale now are simply plug changers and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one is sufficent for most areas.
+A plug adapter that supports outlet types C and F. Be careful to find the necessary type.
+Most adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most places.

 Make your flight more comfortable with an airplane phone mount